 The MA in Philosophy programme at Aarhus University offers advanced courses in the principal areas of contemporary professional philosophy.
 The guiding principle of our curriculum is to offer our students a learning environment that encourages specialisation, but never to lose sight of the general philosophical competencies that comprise an exceptional philosophical education.

-Our two-year programme is divided into three tracks that reflect the departmental areas of active research and allow students to pursue their interests at an advanced level in both the analytical and the continental tradition of philosophy:
+The programme is divided into four tracks that reflect the departmental areas of active research and allow students to pursue their interests at an advanced level, in both the analytical and the continental tradition of philosophy:

 Aarhus University is a Danish state university, and the philosophy programme has been accredited for the period 2010-2016 by ACE Denmark.

 Aarhus University was awarded the European ECTS Label in 2009.

 Courses in track A and C are taught in English.
 Courses in track B are taught in English or Danish, depending on the presence of international participants.
 Courses in track D are mostly taught in Danish.

 Track A engages students in the most important and intriguing current issues in theoretical analytical philosophy.
 Our courses and student projects address research questions within a wide variety of topics such as aspects of the epistemology of counterfactual reasoning; scepticism; conceptions of rationality; the metaphysics of time, space, and modality; process ontology; philosophical aspects of embodied cognition research; and theoretical aspects of social robotics.